List of countries by carbon dioxide emissions

 Measures of territorial-based emissions, also known as production-based emissions, do not account for emissions embedded in global trade, where emissions may be imported or exported in the form of traded goods, as it only reports emissions emitted within geographical boundaries.
-Accordingly, a proportion of the CO_{2} produced and reported in Asia and Eastern Europe is for the production of goods consumed in Western Europe and North America.
+Accordingly, a proportion of the CO_{2} produced and reported in Asia and Africa is for the production of goods consumed in Europe and North America.